ParallelWindfarms/cylinder/lit/cylinder.md

 <<pintfoam-vector>>
 ```

-The abstract `Vector` representing any single state in the simulation consists of a `RunDirectory` and a time-frame.

 ### Base case
-We will operate on a `Vector`, the same way everything is done in OpenFOAM.
-Copy, paste and edit.
+We will operate on a `Vector` the same way everything is done in OpenFOAM, that is:

+1. Copy-paste a case (known as the base case)
+2. Edit the copy with new simulation parameters
+3. Run the simulation

 This is why for every `Vector` we define a `BaseCase` that is used to generate new vectors.
-The `BaseCase` should have only one time directory, namely `0`.
+The `BaseCase` should have only one time directory containing the initial conditions, namely `0`.
+The simulation generates new folders containing the data corresponding to different times.
+The time is coded, somewhat uncomfortably, in the directory name (`0.01`, `0.02`, and so on).

+The class `Vector` takes care of all those details.

 ``` {.python #base-case}
 @dataclass